 RSE is one more step to developing the child’s self-esteem and confidence.

 Guidelines for the management and organisation of RSE in our school

 The staff uses the Department of Education and Skills programme and the Busy Bodies programme in 5th/6th class.
-All materials, when requested, will be available for parents to view in the school, prior to the implementation of the programme.
-Any parent may request to view the materials in the school.
+Parents will be informed that books/resource materials are available for their use, prior to the implementation of the programme.
+Any parent may request to view the teaching materials being used in the school.